Do you want to start a podcast? Are you interested in creating a blog?

 I use Libsyn as my podcasting host, and like all of the above-mentioned programs, I am very happy with them.
 All I have to do is upload my podcast, podcast description, and podcast image, to Libsyn each week.
 They do all the rest: release it on the scheduled date, send it to the different podcast platforms, provide embed codes for WordPress, provide download stats, etc. They do it all.

-I use the Yeti Microphone to do all of my recordings.
+I used the Yeti Microphone to do all of my recordings for my first year of podcasting.
 It is super easy to use; simply plug it into your USB port and you’re ready to go.
 If you are in an echoey space like me (wood floors and tall ceilings) you might want to use a simple DIY soundbox, which I discuss below.
 If you are in a smaller space (like a walk-in closet) or a well-carpeted area, you can probably skip the box.

 This is, quite possibly, the easiest DIY project ever, and it does a great job to help reduce echo and promote a fuller sound in your recordings.
 As you can see in the picture, the box involves a large storage cube and 4 acoustic foam tiles, which nestle snugly inside the cube.
 Put the Yeti mic inside the box and start recording.
 You can find the storage cube I used here and the foam tiles here.